Salvatore112/bitmanip-script/automatedResearchScript/readme.txt

 How to use the script:

+1. Go to the folder containing the script

-Type bash script.sh [OptimizationLevel] [PathOfFolderContainingCFiles]
+2. Type in the terminal: bash script.sh [OptimizationLevel] [PathOfFolderContainingCFiles]